learning-at-home/hivemind/docs/user/quickstart.md

 ```
 git clone https://github.com/learning-at-home/hivemind
 cd hivemind
-python setup.py install
+pip install .
 ```

-You can also install it in editable mode with `python setup.py develop`.
+You can also install it in the editable mode with `pip install -e .`.

 __Note:__ we currently recommend installing hivemind from github (i.e. not pip) as it can run RemoteMixtureOfExperts faster by an order of magnitude.
 These changes will only reach PyPI in v0.9.0 release.

 * __Dependencies:__ Hivemind requires python 3.7+ (3.8 is recommended), it will install [requirements](https://github.com/learning-at-home/hivemind/blob/master/requirements.txt) automatically;
-* __OS support:__ Linux and Mac OS should [just work](https://github.com/learning-at-home/hivemind/issues).
+* __OS support:__ Linux and macOS should [just work](https://github.com/learning-at-home/hivemind/issues).
-We do not officially support Windows, but you are welcome to try and contribute your windows build :)
+We do not officially support Windows, but you are welcome to contribute your windows build :)

 #### Host a server